 You like to pop your pimples

 You’ve heard it before, but it’s worth repeating: Popping a pimple does more harm than good.
 “Any type of manipulation can increase risk of discoloration and scarring,” says Dr. Lee.
 Not only does rubbing and scratching a blemish leave bacteria from your hands, but picking can create more inflammation.
 Instead of scratching acne, dab a bit of spot treatment on the blemish and wait for it to heal.
-Learn the only dermatologist-approved way to pop a pimple.

 You’re obsessed with clearing your pores